NuevoFoundation/workshops/content/english/java-basics/activity-5.md

 That is the top level has `1 * 1` bead, the 2nd level has `2 * 2` beads.

 <br />
-Let's write a function that takes in the number of total levels and output the total number of beads in the pyramid!
+Let's write a method that takes in the number of total levels and output the total number of beads in the pyramid!

 Once you solved the challenge, you will see the following message:
 ```
-Congradulations!
+Congratulations!
 Challenge Solved!
 ```

 <iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/JavaBasicsPyramid?lite=true#Main.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>